tpambor/zephyr-box/README.md

 # Zephyr-box

-This project strives to make containerized development with Nordic chips,  Zephyr-RTOS and VS Code as smooth as possible.
+This project strives to make containerized development with Nordic/ST chips, Zephyr-RTOS and VS Code as smooth as possible.
+It also provides an environment for running CI-jobs.

 ## Usage